Warm welcome to Sake Japan.

 Super Happy News!!
-Japanese sake, Junmai Ginjo Fukuju made by a sake brewery in Kobe, was served at a banquet after the 2018 Nobel Prize Award Ceremony in Sweden.
-This was its 8th time to be served there, 5 years in a row.
+Junmai Ginjo Fukuju made by a sake brewery in Kobe, one of the best sake capitals, was served at a banquet after the 2018 Nobel Prize Award Ceremony in Sweden for the 8th time, five years straight.

-Sake, containing 15-16% alcohole, is getting more and more popular overseas, and its exports are increasing year after year.
-The expot amount was nearly 10 billion JPY (about 90 million USD) in 2012, and about 19 billion JPY (about 175 million USD) in 2017.
+As you probably know, Sake which usually contains 15-16% alcohole is getting more and more popular overseas as well, and its exports are increasing year after year.
+The export amount was nearly 10 billion JPY (about 90 million USD) in 2012, and about 19 billion JPY (about 175 million USD) in 2017.

-How should I enjoy it? ....
-You can drink it either hot or cold based on your taste.
-I suggest you enjoy it hot especially in winter time, and cold in summer time.
+How should I taste it best? ....
+You can drink it either warm or cold based on your taste.
+It might be better to enjoy it warm especially in winter, and cold in summer.
 When it comes to luxurious sake such as Junmai and Ginjo, cold sake at room temperature is a must.
-Now it's SAKE TIME.
+I think sake tastes best all year round when it is cold.
+Now it's almost SAKE TIME.
 Sure you will be like, "Unbelievable, super awesome!"
-So let's drink to your special trip in Japan.
+So let's drink to your wonderful/special trip in Japan.
 "KAMPAI (CHEERS) !!"

 Nara is allegedly the home of Japanese sake.
 They say sake was brewed here in Nara for the first time during the 15th century.
 (Shoganji Temple in Nara: the place of Japanese sake origin)

 Fushimi and Nada, among others, are noted as the centers of sake breweries in western Japan.
 Here's some information about the genuine taste of Japanese sake.